DChristianson/FPGA_lpu/README.md

 ## Version Zero - HDL simulation

-The software used to define this chip is found in the nand2tetris project - see https://www.nand2tetris.org/software
+The software used to run this hardware simulation comes from the nand2tetris project - see https://www.nand2tetris.org/software

-LPU.hdl defines the main chop
+LPU.hdl defines the main chip.

 Capabilities: